shunmian/myblog/_posts/-21 AWS/2017-10-01-AWS Associate Architect.md

 - A secruity group can be attached to multiple instances
 - Security Groups are stateful, which means inbound rule http would enable outbound rule http implicitly, though outbound rule doesn't show there is rule http.
 - You cannot block specific IP addresses using Security Groups, instead use Network Access Control Lists.
+- You can assign up to five security groups to the instance.

 #### 2.1.5 Elastic Load Balancer